Champions League quarter-final draw: Manchester United face Barcelona, City tackle Tottenham & Liverpool land Porto | Goal.com

 City and Spurs came out of the hat together and will need no introduction to one another as they prepare to lock horns in pursuit of European glory.

-The mercurial talents of Messi helped him to those successes and the Argentine will be looking for a fourth triumph of his remarkable career in 2019.
+The mercurial talents of Messi helped him to those successes and the Argentine will be looking for the fifth triumph of his remarkable career in 2019.

 That quest must go through Old Trafford after seeing Barca paired with United.